ChristophP/web-react-components/README.md

 You can also clone the repo and run `npm i` and `npm start`.
 Open your browser at `http://localhost:8080`

+## Contributing

+PRs are highly welcome.
+If you need features are find bugs please submit an issue.

 ## Credits

 Made with countless hours of bouncing around ideas with @layflags.
 Also intially